sajidahmed12/Food-AI-Bangla-Detect-Bangladeshi-Foods-With-CNN-Object-Detection-F-RCNN/README.md

 With the images labeled, it’s time to generate the TFRecords that serve as input data to the TensorFlow training model.
 Use the xml_to_csv.py and generate_tfrecord.py

-## 6 Training
+## 6. Training

 * move train.py from /object_detection/legacy into the /object_detection folder.

-Here we go!
 From the \object_detection directory, run the following command to begin training:
 ```
 python train.py --logtostderr --train_dir=training/ --pipeline_config_path=training faster_rcnn_inception_v2_pets.config
 ```